BigWigsMods/Transcriptor/.github/ISSUE_TEMPLATE/bug_report_wow_wotlkc.md

 ---
-name: Issue for Retail/Live
+name: Issue for Wrath of the Lich King Classic
-about: Create a report about current WoW.
+about: Create a report about Wrath of the Lich King Classic WoW.
 title: ''
-labels: retail
+labels: wotlkc
 assignees: ''
 ---